opencredo/kafka-connect-venafi/README.md

 For more information please look at the [Confluent instructions on manually installing connectors](https://docs.confluent.io/current/connect/managing/install.html#connect-install-connectors).

 ---
-If you need to unload/reload it use: `<path-to-confluent>/bin/confluent unload venafi`
+If you need to unload/reload the connector use: `<path-to-confluent>/bin/confluent unload venafi`
 If you intend to change the JAR please stop, change the JAR, then start the cluster.

 # Useful commands while developing